Adapting your home: The Kitchen

 Kitchen adaptations for children

-• If it is realistic that a child or young person will achieve independent living then it may be possible to adapt the kitchen using a Disabled Facilities Grant.
-Where a child or young person may be able to manage a limited range of kitchen activities it is unlikely a fully adapted kitchen will be needed
+• Firstly, if it is realistic that a child or young person will achieve independent living, then it may be possible to adapt the kitchen using a Disabled Facilities Grant.
+Where a child or young person may be able to manage a limited range of kitchen activities, it is unlikely a fully adapted kitchen will be needed.

-• The second approach is managing safety for those children who are at risk in the kitchen.
-Information in DLF's fact sheet, Adapting your home: managing cognitive impairment and challenging behaviour provides suggestions on either reducing risk and/or preventing access.
+• The second approach is managing safety for those children who are at risk in the kitchen, and for this an occupational therapy home visit may be required.

 Funding kitchen adaptations